You’ve done some research and you're thinking about becoming a koi keeper.

 The lack of a bottom drain is THE failure of most first koi ponds!

 Because our 'Mini Koi Pond' (tank) will have a bottom drain, we want a gravity fed filtration system (a filter fed via a drain).
 Now, lets skip another big mistake and avoid all the various well-marketed contraptions out there claiming to be good for koi pond filtration and actually install something that does the job.
-I think it would be silly to spend money on a drum filter for a pond this size when you’re just starting out, so here's my criteria for effective, manually maintained koi pond filtration:
+I think it would be unnecessary to spend money on a drum filter for a pond this size when you’re just starting out (however, you can if you wish) So, drums aside, here's my criteria for effective, manually maintained koi pond filtration:

 The filter should be easy/quick to maintain, this will encourage regular maintenance.

 After maintenance is carried out the filter should be as free as possible of solid waste.

 The filter should use minimal water during maintenance.

 The biological capacity should be strong enough to support healthy water for koi.

 It should be robust and fairly bulletproof